tenerity-bbc/ext-vscode-config-tool/README.md

 - VS Code 1.54.0 or higher
 - Network access to the Spring Boot Config Server

+## Privacy

+This extension respects your privacy and operates entirely locally.
+See [PRIVACY.md](PRIVACY.md) for detailed information about data handling and privacy practices.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and contribution guidelines.